Bio

 Major Publications

 My research falls into two broad themes.
-In the first research stream (papers 1-3), I follow an “outside-in” perspective, examining external factors that surround business corporations and employing an institutional theory lens to understand the underlying drivers, mechanisms, and impacts of corporate sustainability.
-In my second research stream (papers 4-5), I take an “inside-out” perspective, researching internal factors from within business corporations to understand their impacts on the relevant stakeholders and the broader society.
+In the first research stream (papers 4-5), I follow an “outside-in” perspective, examining external factors that surround business corporations and employing an institutional theory lens to understand the underlying drivers, mechanisms, and impacts of corporate sustainability.
+In my second research stream (papers 1-3), I take an “inside-out” perspective, researching internal strategic choices from within business corporations to understand their impacts on the relevant stakeholders and the broader society.

 - Yan Shipeng, Ferraro Fabrizio, Almandoz Juan (John).
 2019.
 “The rise of socially responsible investment funds: The paradoxical role of the financial logic”.
 Administrative Science Quarterly, 64(2): 466–501